thehanimo/pr-title-checker/README.md

         with:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           pass_on_octokit_error: false
+          configuration_path: ".github/pr-title-checker-config.json"
 ```
 NOTE:
 * `pass_on_octokit_error` is an optional input which defaults to false.
 Setting it to true will prevent the CI from failing when an octokit error occurs.
 This is useful when the environment this action is run in is not consistent.
 For e.g, it could be a missing GITHUB_TOKEN.
 Thanks to [@bennycode](https://github.com/bennycode) for pointing this out.

+* `configuration_path` is also an optional input which defaults to `".github/pr-title-checker-config.json"`.
+If you wish to store your config file elsewhere, pass in the path here.